 • Vienna – When debating between Thailand and Europe for this year’s big trip, a friend from high school offered me a place to crash in Austria if I went the Europe route.

 Knowing people who want to help you grow and see the world is such a blessing.
 It is important to be very mindful in these situations, though.
-While it is great to take advantage of the opportunity, do not take advantage of the host.
-If anyone ever needs a tour guide or a place to crash in Florida, I always offer, because I would love nothing more than to return the favor.
+While it is great to take advantage of the opportunity, do not take advantage of the host!

 Woman laying hammock on the top of Colorado mountains surrounded by trees and a lake.
 This is how to travel more!